Razuer/chain-grep/README.md

 # CHAIN GREP

 **Chain Grep** is a Visual Studio Code extension that lets you build and execute a sequence of chained text or regex searches on any source file.
 You can progressively refine your search results, refresh them when the file changes, and highlight text or other snippets.
 This makes it perfect for searching logs, debugging output, or any other text files.
-The extension also provides a simple popup that accepts your query along with toggle options for "Invert" and "Case Sensitive."
+The extension provides an intuitive search interface with clear visual indication of search modes and options.
 In addition, you can quickly grep selected text using a custom keybinding.

 ## Key Features

 -   **Chained Searches**: Combine multiple searches (text or regex) in a chain, each refining the results of the previous step.
 -   **Custom Popup**: A minimal QuickPick-based interface for entering your query and toggling "Invert" or "Case Sensitive".
 -   **Selection Shortcut**: Press `CTRL+ALT+G` (or your custom keybinding) to grep any currently selected text.
--   **Results in a Separate Document**: Each chain’s results appear in a new document, which can show just the matches or include a more detailed log, depending on your settings.
+-   **Results in a Separate Document**: Each chain's results appear in a new document, which can show just the matches or include a more detailed log, depending on your settings.
--   **Activity Bar Tree**: The extension displays a tree in the Activity Bar, showing each file’s chain entries.
+-   **Activity Bar Tree**: The extension displays a tree in the Activity Bar, showing each file's chain entries.
 You can expand, open, or close nodes, making it easy to navigate multiple chain results.
+-   **Highlighting System**:
--   **Highlighting**: Toggle highlights for any string or special character, with persistent highlights across file switches.
+    -   Toggle highlights for any string or special character
+    -   Persistent highlights across file switches
--   **Global vs Chained Highlighting**: Local (chained) highlights are specific to the current chain doc, whereas global highlights remain visible across your entire workspace.
+    -   Local (chained) highlights specific to related files
+    -   Global highlights visible across your entire workspace
+    -   Quick clear buttons for all highlight types
+-   **Results Management**: Easily manage all search results with one-click options to close all results or clear all highlights.
 -   **Automatic Re-Highlighting**: Whenever you return to a file, any highlights you had before are restored.
 -   **Easy Refresh**: The "Chain Grep: Refresh" command reverts the source file from disk (pulling in external changes, if any) and reapplies the entire chain.
+-   **Smart Memory Management**: Automatic cleanup of unused resources with configurable intervals.
+-   **Theme-Aware Icons**: All icons adapt automatically to light and dark themes for a consistent look.
 -   **Optional Multiline Regex**: When using regex, the extension can optionally apply `s` (dotall) flag automatically.
 -   **Optional Random Color Palette**: If enabled, highlights are generated from a user-defined palette in random order.